-Computer Science Major Courses 185 Introduction to Computing with C++ (4).
-F. S. An introduction to computing as a problem-solving discipline.
+185 Introduction to Computing with C++ (4).
+F and S. An introduction to computing as a problem-solving discipline.
 A primary emphasis is on programming as a methodology for problem solving, including: the precise specification of a problem, the design of its solution, the encoding of that solution, and the testing, debugging and maintenance of programs, which are written in the language C++.
 A secondary emphasis is the discussion of topics from the breadth of computing to give the introductory student a complete perspective on computing as a discipline.
 Laboratory.
 Prerequisite: two years of high school algebra or permission of the instructor.
-Mr. S. Leestma.
+Mr. J. Frens.

 186 Introduction to Data Structures with C++ (4).
-F, S. A continuation of 185, using C++ classes to introduce and implement the elementary data structures including lists, stacks, queues, and trees.
-Advanced programming techniques such as indirection, inheritance and templates are introduced; along with an emphasis on algorithm analysis, efficiency, and good programming style.
+F and S. A continuation of Computer Science 185, using C++ classes to introduce and implement the elementary data structures including lists, stacks, queues, and trees.
+Advanced programming techniques such as indirection, inheritance, and templates are introduced; along with an emphasis on algorithm analysis, efficiency, and good programming style.
 Laboratory.
-Prerequisite: 185 or permission of the instructor.
+Prerequisite: Computer Science 185 or permission of the instructor.
 Mr. L. Nyhoff.

 210 Introduction to Website Administration (3).
 S. This course prepares the student to administer a site on the World Wide Web.
-Topics include platform options; server installation; and configuration; creating forms in HTML; Common Gateway Interface (CGI) scripting; an introduction to Java applets; legal and ethical issues.
-Prerequisite: 110 and a CPSC programming course (185, 155, 150, 140).
+Topics include platform options, server installation, and configuration; creating forms in HTML; Introduction to Perl and Common Gateway Interface (CGI) scripting; an introduction to Java applets; and legal and ethical issues.
+Prerequisite: Computer Science 110 and a Computer Science programming course (Computer Science 185, 155, 150, or 140).
 Mr. E. Fife.

 230 Data Structures and Algorithms (3).
 S. A systematic study of algorithms and their application to data structures, including arrays, lists, trees, heaps, hash tables, and graphs.
 Algorithms and data structures are analyzed in their use of both time and space, and the choice of data structure in problem solving is studied.
 Theoretical issues, such as optimality, best- and worst-case performance, and limitations of algorithms are studied, as well as implementation issues.
-Prerequisite: 186 and Math 156 (Math 156 may be taken concurrently).
-Mr. L. Nyhoff
+Prerequisite: Computer Science 186 and Mathematics 156 (Mathematics 156 may be taken concurrently).
+Mr. L. Nyhoff.